deeptanils/deeptanils/README.md

 ## 🚀 Selected Work

-> (Links can be added as repositories are made public)

 ### 🔹 Restaurant Intelligence & Embeddings
 - Developed embedding-based systems for similarity and benchmarking
 - Enabled downstream applications like clustering and retrieval